MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

     | WP5269     | Genetic causes of PSVD/INCPH                                                    |
     +------------+---------------------------------------------------------------------------------+

-**Two pathways** related to CAKUT disease are found with this approach.
+**Two pathways** related to CAKUT disease are found with this approach (in bold in the :ref:`Table 9 <useCase1AMIResults>`).

 Visualisation of AM results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+It could be interesting to visualise the active modules found and add on them the overlap results.
+To do that, we used
-We visualised the result using a network representation (:numref:`dominoUsage1Fig`).
-To know how to create this figure,
-see the :ref:`networkAMI` section.
+a network representation (:numref:`dominoUsage1Fig`).
+To know how to create this figure, see the :ref:`networkAMI` section.

 .. _dominoUsage1Fig:
 .. figure:: ../../pictures/example1_DOMINO_AMnetwork.png
    :alt: usecase1 AMI
    :align: center

-   : Network visualisation of Active modules which overlap significantly target genes
+   : Network visualisation of Active modules which are enriched by RD pathways

 Some network are enriched with the same pathways whereas other contain genes involved in different pathways.
 Target genes
-(i.e. active genes, grey spheres) could be part of pathways as non-target genes (white spheres).
+(i.e. active genes, grey nodes) could be part of pathways as non-target genes (white nodes).

 .. _useCase1_RWR:

 RWR
 =====================

-With this approach, a Random Walk with Restart (see :doc:`../approaches/methods_RWR` section for more details )
-is apply into two different multilayer compositions:
+The third approach, Random Walk with Restart (RWR), is applied into two different multilayer compositions:

-1. Multiplex (PPI + Complex + Reactome) and pathways of interest network only connected to genes nodes
+1. Multiplex (PPI + Complex + Reactome) and pathways of interest network connected to genes nodes
-2. Multiplex (PPI + Complex + Reactome) and Disease-Disease similarity network
+2. Multiplex (PPI + Complex + Reactome) and Disease-Disease similarity network linked with a bipartite

-*For more details about networks used, see* :ref:`pathwaysOfInterestNet` *and* :ref:`DDnet`.
+*For more details about RWR, see* :doc:`../approaches/methods_RWR`.

 Running Random Walk analysis with data extracted automatically from databases
 --------------------------------------------------------------------------------

-For the first composition of network, we created the pathways of interest network : see :ref:`pathwaysOfInterestNet`.
+| To know how to create the pathways of interest network: see :ref:`pathwaysOfInterestNet`.
+| To know how to create the disease-disease similarity network: see :ref:`DDnet`.

 Whatever the network used, we want to extract target genes of vitamin A and its child molecules (``--directAssociation False``).
 The **chemicalsFile.csv** file [:ref:`FORMAT <chemicalsFile>`] contains the MeSH ID of vitamin A.
-Then, we keep interaction with at least two papers which mention it in the literature (``--nbPub 2``).
+Then, we keep vitamin-gene interaction with at least 2 associated publications (``--nbPub 2``).

 MultiXrank needs a configuration file (``--configPath``) and the networks path (``--networksPath``).
 We run the analysis with
 default parameters.